-Goals are a great source of motivation, as they help us to nurture our motivation and provide necessary focus and direction and should therefore be integrated into our “toolbox” of motivation techniques.
-Wise goals allow us to do “whatever necessary”, which helps us to drastically increase our perseverance and our success-rate of accomplished goals.
+Goals are a great source of motivation, as they help us to nurture our motivation and provide necessary focus and direction and should, therefore, be integrated into our “toolbox” of motivation techniques.
+Wise goals allow us to do “whatever necessary”, which helps us to drastically increase our perseverance and our success rate of accomplished goals.
 Perseverance is especially necessary once we set ourselves very ambitious goals.
 The utmost important aspect of an effective goal is that YOU have chosen it for yourself and that YOU really want to achieve it; so much that it will create a motivational desire within you and increase your incentive drastically.
 Inherited goals and objectives from your friends, partner or family have no motivational benefit for you at all.
 Make sure to apply powerful goal setting strategies that will allow you to set effective goals that strengthen motivation.
 Another very helpful tip is to make an effort to associate your goals with positive feelings, as this will strengthen your will to accomplish these goals.
 The more excited you are to pursue an ambitious objective the more motivated will you be to do so!

 Vision Board: Effective Self-Motivation

 Once you have set yourself some effective goals it is important to keep your goals in mind, as they will only motivate you as long as you don´t forget these goals.
-In order to achieve this you should consider writing your goals down on a “goal list” that you read once or twice a day.
+In order to achieve this, you should consider writing your goals down on a “goal list” that you read once or twice a day.
 The most effective solution to keep goals and aims in mind is to create a vision board that includes photos of all your goals you aspire to accomplish.
-A vision boards strengthens motivation drastically, as it will be easier for you to associate more positive feelings with the goals in form of a picture than in form of a list of words [A picture is worth a thousand words…].
+Vision boards strengthen motivation drastically, as it will be easier for you to associate more positive feelings with the goals in form of a picture than in form of a list of words [A picture is worth a thousand words…].
 Make sure to place the vision board at some space where you will see it at least once or twice a day.
 Even better: place it in your home desk, office or to another place where you need to be motivated the most during a regular day.

-Motivational goals on will strengthen motivation, but in order to peak motivation you need to visualize your goals if you want to make sure to profit the most from motivational goals.
-Visualization is no rocket science as it only requires you to imagine a picture or “scene” of a desired outcome, e.g. the accomplishment of a goal.
+Motivational goals on will strengthen motivation, but in order to peak motivation, you need to visualize your goals if you want to make sure to profit the most from motivational goals.
+Visualization is no rocket science as it only requires you to imagine a picture or “scene” of the desired outcome, e.g. the accomplishment of a goal.
 This helps you to strengthen your self-believe and furthermore prepares the mind to achieve your goals.
 Visualization techniques are so effective because our mind cannot differentiate between a real situation and a very intensive imagined experience.
 To benefit the most from visualization it is important to visualize the accomplishment of a goal as realistic as possible, from the first person perspective and with the same pleasure and excitement you would experience in reality.
 The more realistic you can imagine how you achieve your goals the more motivated you will become.
 Make sure to visualize in an environment where you will not get interrupted by any means.

 Music: The Easiest Motivation Technique

 Music can be a fantastic motivator as it is able to elicit positive emotions within us, when chosen right it can even motivate us.
 Music could definitely be considered as the easiest motivation method when compared with the other motivation techniques mentioned in this article.
 Lounge music, ballads or songs with a sad song text have no positive effect on our motivation, as they either create comfort, sadness, tiredness or even negative emotions within us.
-As a rule of thumb you should prefer your favorite songs as a motivator, or songs that come from a music genre you like.
+As a rule of thumb, you should prefer your favorite songs as a motivator, or songs that come from a music genre you like.
 You can easily identify motivational songs as they energize you immediately and let you become motivated when you listen to them.
-Music is the easiest, yet very effective, motivation techniques a person can integrate into his live.
+Music is the easiest, yet very effective, motivation techniques a person can integrate into his life.
 Once you have found some motivational songs you can listen to them during your ride to work to energize yourself for the upcoming day.
-In the following you will find some of the most motivational songs.
+In the following, you will find some of the most motivational songs.
 Please bear in mind that the music taste varies from person to person so you might prefer other motivational songs.